metanorma/developer-track/README.md

   * Testbed 17 - GeoPackage with encrypted content, presented by Dr. Andreas Matheus (Secure Dimensions)
 * 05:15 - 06:45 Practical work: Block 2
   * Converting OpenDrive to CityGML with the [r:tron](https://www.asg.ed.tum.de/en/gis/software/rtron/), presented by Christof Beil (Technische Universität München)
-  * To Be Confirmed: Transitioning from CityGML 2.0 to 3.0 with citygml4j, presented by Claus Nagel (Virtual City Systems)
+  * To Be Confirmed: Transitioning from CityGML 2.0 to 3.0 with citygml4j, presented by Dr. Claus Nagel (Virtual City Systems)
 * 06:45 - 08:15 Practical work: Block 3
   * How to use the SensorThings API for querying and filtering object graphs of Observations & Measurements, presented by Dr. Hylke van de Schaaf (Fraunhofer-Gesellschaft)
 * 08:15 - 08:30 Break